Many people assume an itchy scalp automatically means dryness.

 - Clove

-These ingredients aren’t inherently bad.
+These ingredients aren’t necessarily harmful.
 Many people tolerate them well and enjoy the sensory experience.
+However, for sensitive scalps, repeated exposure, especially when using multiple products, can sometimes contribute to irritation.

 When the scalp feels itchy or flaky, the instinct is to add more oil.

-But if irritation is the root cause, layering heavier products doesn’t resolve the issue.
-In some cases, it can make the scalp feel more congested or reactive.
+But if irritation is the real cause, layering heavier products doesn’t fix the issue.
+In some cases, it can make your itchy scalp feel even more reactive.

-The result?
-A cycle that never quite improves.
+The result is a frustrating cycle where the scalp never quite improves.

 What to Do If You Suspect Essential Oils Are Triggering Irritation